 Authorizing your proxy by mail will not limit your right to attend the Annual Meeting and vote your Common Shares in person.
-Your proxy (one or both of the individuals named in your proxy card) will vote your Common Shares per your instructions.
+Your proxy (either one or both of the individuals named in your proxy card) will vote your Common Shares per your instructions.

 By Internet-until 11:59 p.m.
-Eastern Time on May 14, 2012
+Eastern Time on May 20, 2013

 If you are a shareholder of record, you may follow the instructions and web address noted on your proxy card to transmit your voting instructions up until 11:59 p.m.
-Eastern Time on May 14, 2012.
+Eastern Time on May 20, 2013.

 By Telephone-until 11:59 p.m.
-Eastern Time on May 14, 2012
+Eastern Time on May 20, 2013

 If you are a shareholder of record, you may use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time on May 14, 2012.
+Eastern Time on May 20, 2013.

-In Person-only at the Annual Meeting on May 15, 2012
+In Person-only at the Annual Meeting on May 21, 2013

-If you are a shareholder of record, you may vote in person at the Annual Meeting.
+If you are a shareholder of record or you hold your shares through an intermediary, you may vote in person at the Annual Meeting as indicated below.
 If you wish to attend the Annual Meeting in person, please register in advance with Investor Relations by e-mail at info@ellingtonfinancial.com or by phone at (203) 409-3575.
 Attendance at the Annual Meeting will be limited to persons that register in advance and present proof of share ownership on the record date and picture identification.
 If you hold Common Shares directly in your name as the shareholder of record, proof of ownership would include a copy of your account statement.
 If you hold Common Shares through an intermediary, such as a broker, bank or other nominee, proof of share ownership would include a proxy from your broker, bank or other nominee or a copy of your brokerage or bank account statement.
 Additionally, if you intend to vote your Common Shares at the meeting and hold your Common Shares through an intermediary, you must request a "legal proxy" from your broker, bank or other nominee and bring this legal proxy to the meeting.